wojciech11/se_software_build_automation_tools/03_exercise/README.md

 2. Co to jest Calver (https://calver.org/)?
 -->

-### Advenced topics
+## Advanced topics

-- Run your docker and mount the source code from your workstation to the Docker, so you can faster iterate.
-You do not need to rebuild your image just restart the docker:
+- Run your Docker and mount the source code from your workstation to the Docker, so you can faster iterate.
+No need to rebuild your image, you can just restart the Docker:

   ```bash
   sudo docker run \